Soumitra-Mandal/Live-Score-Updater/README.md

 # Live Score Updater

 Live Score Updater is a live cricket score updater application built using websockets and React.
-It allows users to update the server with cricket scores via a POST endpoint, which in turn emits an event to the frontend to update the user interface.
+It allows users to update the server with cricket scores via two POST endpoints one for **Scores** and one for **Live Feed**, which in turn emit events to the frontend to update the user interface.
 The frontend stores the scores in local storage and displays them until they are updated again.

 ## Running the Application